Sir Angus Tait – Flying Kiwi 2003

 He wasn't overly motivated by the trappings of wealth either but did enjoy some toys, in particular aeroplanes and sports cars.
 A tale that can now be told was that he would memorise eye charts before being tested for his pilot's licence, and it also seems he was not always the most co-operative with flight control.

 The real essence of Angus can be summarised in two words: people and generosity.
 After his first business failure, Angus realised he needed people who could complement his own skills, and he believed strongly in the power of teamwork.
 Yet he didn't hold onto people so tight that he couldn't let go.
 If an employee came to him saying they were off to start their own venture he would encourage and support them.

 This generosity also spilled over to his support of the community and the industry.
 He refused to sell the business despite large offers in the 1980s.
 The Tait Foundation donated millions of dollars over the years to a variety of causes; most recently to Canterbury University's Wireless Research Centre.

-Michael Chick, Tait's current CEO, said: "Angus was an immensely determined yet compassionate man, a great innovator and mentor for so many.
+Michael Chick, Tait's former CEO, said: "Angus was an immensely determined yet compassionate man, a great innovator and mentor for so many.
 He was humble and curious; never seeking the limelight but never shy of making his voice heard if it would help business and education in New Zealand."